 How does Experience Ventures work?

-New companies provide in-kind support, such as time, space or expertise, and benefit from having students work on projects at no cost, while students receive an honorarium for their time through Experience Ventures at their school.
+New ventures provide in-kind support, such as time, space or expertise, and benefit from having students work on projects at no cost, while students receive an honorarium for their time through Experience Ventures at their school.

 What is an entrepreneurial thinking placement?